AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

     - 3 slots in forges, with text alignment

-    - craft out clay, sand or rock in 1 units (OCD relief)
+    - Craft out clay, sand or rock in 1 units (OCD relief)

-    - sand smelts at 1:5 ratio instead of 1:4
+    - Sand smelts at 1:5 ratio instead of 1:4

 - **StayLongerAnimalCorpse**: Disappears after 10 minutes instead of 5